-Purchase a 1-2 pound, quality grade pork tenderloin and a jar of Feiny’s Citrus BBQ Rub¬†(or use your favorite dry rub)
+Purchase a 1 to 2 pound, quality grade boneless pork tenderloin and a jar of your favorite dry rub.

-Remove any silver skin from the tenderloin and generously apply 1/4 cup of the rub to all sides of the pork. ¬†Wrap tightly in plastic wrap and allow it to marinate for at least 2 hours.
-(I let it sit in the fridge overnight and then pulled it out 30 minutes before I was ready to cook it so it would have time to come back to room temperature)
+Remove any silver skin from the underside of the tenderloin and generously apply the rub to all sides of the pork.
+You’ll need 1/4 of a cup or so.
+Wrap the pork tightly in plastic wrap and allow it to marinate in the refrigerator for at least 2 hours.
+I let mine sit in the fridge overnight and then I pull it out 30 minutes before I want to cook it so it has time to come back to room temperature.

 OK, let’s move on to STEP FIVE…

-Let ¬†your tenderloin rest for 10 to 20 minutes before slicing. ¬†This is a very important and often overlooked step. ¬†If you remove that perfectly cooked tenderloin from the oven and immediately slice it up in your frenzy to feed it to your beautiful face, not ONLY will you end up with scorching second degree burns on the roof of your mouth (OUCH!), you will also lose all of the lovely juiciness. ¬†Those juices will ooze all over your cutting board, drip down onto your freshly mopped floor and cause all sorts of mayhem and frustration. ¬†You could slip and break a bone. ¬†Worse yet, if you’re a pet owner, you can be assured that you will have dogs and/or cats at your feet quicker than Lindsey Lohan on a bottle of booze. ¬†So please heed my warning. ¬†Let your roast rest. ¬†Use the time to set the table, help your favorite mini-me finish up their homework, or catch up on a few minutes of The Voice while you receive eye rolls from the other side of the room. ¬†What? ¬†It’s a good show! ¬†Go on and eat your dinner…
+Let your tenderloin rest for 10 to 20 minutes before slicing.
+This is a very important and often overlooked step.
+If you remove that perfectly cooked tenderloin from the oven and immediately slice it up in your frenzy to feed it to your beautiful face, not ONLY will you end up with scorching second degree burns on the roof of your mouth (OUCH!), you will also lose all of the lovely juiciness.

 - 1 cup white or yellow onion, thinly sliced